Unit VIII. Healing the Soul

 Next is The Chamber of Soul Contracts.
 These are tacit agreements

-we engaged in in order to survive as children or in order to survive a crisis
+we engaged in in order to survive as children or in order to survive a

-safety and survival.
+was safety and survival.
 There may have been no discussion, just enough

 repetition for a pattern to emerge and a reaction to become formulated.

 It may have been a pact with oneself.
-These contracts are usually unconscious
+These contracts are usually

-become the source of our limiting beliefs, fears, and patterns of behavior,
+They become the source of our limiting beliefs, fears, and patterns of behavior,

 usually non-adaptive ones.
-“When we don’t rewrite our agreements, we
+“When we don’t rewrite our agreements,

-live unconsciously” (Villoldo, 2005, p.
+we live unconsciously” (Villoldo, 2005, p.
 71).
-So we have to make these
+So we have to make

 The Chamber of Grace is where we retrieve the lost soul part that